sccn/sccn.github.io/others/TIPS_and_FAQ.md

 125 Hz and end up with an interval of 0 to 2.992 s.
 There should be something wrong!
 **Answer:** Nothing is wrong.
-In your example, we must draw (125Hz \* 3seconds = 375 points) and not 376 otherwise we would loose time linearity i.e. 2 epochs of 3 seconds would be 752, whereas if we draw 6 seconds of the data we would get 751 points !), but if we assign time 0 to the first point, then we must assign time 2.992 to the last point.
+In your example, we must draw (125Hz \* 3seconds = 375 points) and not 376 otherwise we would lose time linearity i.e. 2 epochs of 3 seconds would be 752, whereas if we draw 6 seconds of the data we would get 751 points !), but if we assign time 0 to the first point, then we must assign time 2.992 to the last point.